 Features to be added:

-Overall project budget: $300,000 as approved in the Capital Improvement Plan Design services: Confluence Playground designer: Minnesota/Wisconsin Playground Expected completion: Fall 2019
+Overall project budget: $300,000 as approved in the Capital Improvement Plan Design services: Confluence Playground designer: Minnesota/Wisconsin Playground Contractor: JL Theis, Inc.

 Residents helped pick the safety surface, play structures, style and color of the playground by providing feedback through BetterTogetherEdina.org and in person at open houses and at schools.
-The final design will be unveiled this spring with installation expect in fall.
+The playground and nearby seating under the shelter should open in late fall 2019.

 Phase I is the only funded phase of the Fred Richards Master Plan.